sybrew/the-seo-framework/readme.txt

 		* You should try Nordpass, for Dashlane's incompetence [shall not pass](https://www.youtube.com/watch?v=3xYXUeSmb-Y).
 	* The SEO Settings meta box is now also styled correctly inside the Block Editor for other post types than 'post' when positioned under the content.
 		* Most notably, the padding and border around the settings make it much easier on your eyes.
+	* Fixed a [bug in Polylang](https://github.com/polylang/polylang/issues/928) that breaks all plugins but Yoast SEO and achieves nothing but slowing down your site -- simply, by purging Polylang's egregious AJAX-handler from browser memory.
 * **Removed:**
 	* The following plugins are no longer recognized as conflicting plugins:
 		* SEO: Yoast SEO Premium (Yoast SEO needs to be active for Yoast SEO Premium to work).